ishwarya-18/TodoList/README.md

-# To-Do List App 📝
+# To-Do List Project 📝

 A simple and interactive to-do list application built with a focus on frontend functionality using *React.js*.
 The app includes a to-do list page with support for dark and light modes.
 Backend integration is planned for future updates to persist data.